-The Guidance documentation (see chapter 6 of this report) contains necessary information about the secure usage of the TOE.
+The operational documents as outlined in table 2 of this report contain necessary information about the usage of the TOE and all security hints therein have to be considered.
 Additionally, for secure usage of the TOE the fulfilment of the assumptions about the environment in the Security Target [6] and the Security Target as a whole has to be taken into account.
 Therefore a user/administrator has to follow the guidance in these documents.
 Please read also chapter 8 of this report.